-Richard Compton lectures in the Physical and Theoretical Chemistry Laboratory.
-He is the Physical Chemistry editor of the Oxford Chemistry Primers series which comprises about 100 short texts covering a wide range of essential topics in the undergraduate chemistry curriculum.
-He has authored several textbooks - "Electrode Potentials", "Foundations of Physical Chemistry" and "Foundations of Physical Chemistry: Worked examples" (all Oxford University Press).
+I lecture in the Physical and Theoretical Chemistry Laboratory and provides Physical Chemistry tuition for St John's.
+I am the Physical Chemistry editor of the Oxford Chemistry Primers series which comprises about 100 short texts covering a wide range of essential topics in the undergraduate chemistry curriculum.
+I have also authored several textbooks - "Electrode Potentials", "Foundations of Physical Chemistry" and "Foundations of Physical Chemistry: Worked examples" (all Oxford University Press).
 The second of these (written with Professor Alison Rodger, of Warwick University and Dr Charles Lawrence, a schoolmaster) is aimed at the school/university interface whilst the third was co-authored by two St John's undergraduates (Jay Wadhawan and Nathan Lawrence).
-Professor Compton has published the book 'Understanding Voltammetry' (2nd Edition, Imperial College Press, 2011) along with the companion volume 'Understanding Voltammetry: Problems and solutions' (ICP, 2012).
-A further volume - 'Understanding Voltammetry: Simulation of Electrode Processes' was published in 2014.
-Professor Compton provides the Physical Chemistry tuition for St John's.
+My publications also include a graduate textbook entitled 'Understanding Voltammetry' (2nd Edition, Imperial College Press, 2011) along with the companion volumes 'Understanding Voltammetry: Problems and solutions' (ICP, 2012) and 'Understanding Voltammetry: Simulation of Electrode Processes' (ICP 2014).

 - Fundamental Electrochemistry including Nanoelectrochemistry

 Understanding electrochemical processes is key to developing energy storage and conversion devices (fuel cells, solar cells, batteries) as well as being at the heart of much of modern biology and nanotechnology.
 At the same time electrochemical sensors provide sensitive, selective, clean and easy to use approaches to the detection and monitoring of many important chemical species (gas sensors, blood sugar, pH).